daijingwu/registration-authority/README.md

 ## Prepare for Build

-You must execute following steps, otherwise you will get a broken build:
+You must execute following step

-* cd csr-client-fabric && npm install && cd ..
+**npm install**

-* cd  countries && npm install && cd ..
+otherwise you will get a broken build and bad things will happen.

 For building you need NodeJS/NPM.
 Consult https://nodejs.org/ for installation, if your favourite distribution does not offer a